Vamsi-Chanakya/FSND/projects/01_fyyur/starter_code/README.md

 Looking to go above and beyond?
 This is the right section for you!
 Here are some challenges to make your submission stand out:

 *  Implement artist availability.
 An artist can list available times that they can be booked.
 Restrict venues from being able to create shows with artists during a show time that is outside of their availability.
-* Show Recent Listed Artists and Recently Listed Venues on the homepage, returning results for Artists and Venues sorting by newly created.
+* Show Recent Listed artists and Recently Listed venues on the homepage, returning results for artists and venues sorting by newly created.
 Limit to the 10 most recently listed items.
-* Implement Search Artists by City and State, and Search Venues by City and State.
+* Implement Search artists by City and State, and Search venues by City and State.
 Searching by "San Francisco, CA" should return all artists or venues in San Francisco, CA.

 Best of luck in your final project!
 Fyyur depends on you!